clegault/dotfiles/README.md

 Run the commands below to upgrade the XCode tools, which provides Git.
 We then clone the `dotfiles` repository.
 Once this is done we can run `make setup`.

+If you are on an M1 Mac, Rosetta will be installed automatically.
+You will run into errors for developer extensions if you haven't loosened security settings in the recovery screen before installing.

 ```sh
 # MacOSX only - install command-line tools (so that we have git).
 xcode-select --install